Bazene/python-tests/README.md

 You can use the `assert` statement to verify test expectations

 # Create your first test
-Create a new file called test_sample.py, containing a function, and a test:
+File tests must start with test_ or end in _test.py Create a new file called test_sample.py, containing a function, and a test:

 # content of test_sample.py